 The downside, of course, is the disconnect between yourself and your avatar.
 You’re checking a readout for things you normally would simply feel, which edges the entire game more toward something like a flight sim.
-You’re basically always monitoring readouts to see if particular numbers are within tolerance levels, and correcting accordingly.
+You’re basically always monitoring readouts to see if particular numbers are within tolerance levels and correcting accordingly.
 Occasional audio clues (sneezing, yawning) will tip you that you should check your status, but other things – like knowing it’s too hot to wear your jacket – will require you to check the ambient temperature display and compare it to your internal temperature display, or suffer the consequences.
+You can’t just “feel hot.”
 Same situation with a fever, stomachache, or even exhaustion.

 Controls are as complicated as everything else in the simulation, but nothing unfamiliar to anyone who’s played System Shock.
 You move around most effectively with the number pad, using 7 and 9 to turn, with some modifiers to look up and down, jump, sprint, or crouch.
 The mouse is always used to interact with the interface.
 You can click around in the viewscreen to manipulate items in the world, click on inventory items to pick them up and then deploy them, or access the various menu icons on the right of the screen.
 These let you combine items, consume items, use them on yourself, or discard them, with clear icons indicating the intended action.

 Combat is obviously featured, but hardly ever advised.
-Clicking the combat tab limits the inventory to weapons only, and how effective you are depends on what you’re facing and what you’ve found.
+Clicking the combat tab limits the inventory to weapons only and how effective you are depends on what you’re facing and what you’ve found.
 Clicking the weapon strikes with it, while you can still move with the number pad.
 This allows some effective stick-and-move attacks.
 Ranged weapons will lock you in place while selected, and let you aim with the mouse.
-Animals charging in a straight line present the best targets here, and some (like tigers) can really only be faced at range.
+Animals charging in a straight line present the best targets here, while some (like tigers) can really only be faced at range.
 However, most creatures don’t give up items useful enough to counteract the critical damage you may receive in the fight.
-Fighting thus becomes a real decision, and running away is usually the smarter alternative.
+Fighting thus becomes a real decision – running away is usually the smarter alternative.